Owanesh/ETH2324/docs/REPORT.md

 # Machine specifications
 ## Context
 vC0rp presents itself as a company that cares about veganism and the environment.
-They run a popular blog called "The Green Crusaders" that talks about being vegan and saving the planet.
+They run a popular blog called "The Green Crusaders" which talks about being vegan and saving the planet.

 But here's the twist: secretly, vC0rp is involved in something shady.
 Behind the scenes, they're actually a big part of the illegal meat trade.
-While they preach about being kind to animals and the environment, they're making money from selling meat on the black market.
+While they preach about being kind to animals and the environment, they're making money from selling meat on the black market!

 In their offices, top bosses are always coming up with sneaky plans to keep their illegal business going.
 They bend the rules and bribe people to stay under the radar.
 It's a two-faced operation – they say one thing in public but do the opposite in private.